-Assessment type
+Assessment type, percentage and rubrics

-Task Nature Purpose Learning outcomes Percentage Class participation To encourage active participation in class activities, including lectures, experiential activities, guest sharing and project presentations Attend all lessons and arrive at the lectures on time Participate actively in class: raising questions and express their opinions and comments with good integration of the knowledge they learn in class 10% Students are required to be punctual.
-A 15-minute allowance will be given to them.
-Marks will be deducted for frequent late arrivals and absence.
-Medical certificates are required for absence due to illness.
-Reading-based assignment To facilitate students' self- learning and development of basic research skills Present their comprehension of an assigned reading with a precise and concise summary of the contents (10%).
-Select a specific topic based on the assigned reading, design and conduct a brief survey or interviews with a related target group and report on the findings (10%).
-Respond appropriately to classmates' questions after their presentations (5%).
-25% Writing a 1000-word report on students' critical reflections in the experiential learning activities and guest sharing arranged in class To encourage critical reflection on the experiential activities and guest sharing most impressed to individual students.
-Students are required to select one activity or sharing, and write a 1000- word critical reflection on its impact to participants.
-Summarize their observations (5%) Briefly summarize the experiential learning activity or guest sharing, and the students' major observations.
-Have critical reflections and insights on the selected activity (6%) Discuss what they have learned from the activity or guesting sharing, which incident impacted them most and how the experience changes their attitude towards deafness, deaf culture, deaf education or sign language in education.
-Organize the paper and express their ideas in a logical and systematic way (4%) 15% Attending a 2-hour mid-term examination To evaluate students' understanding and comprehension of major course contents delivered through course lectures, micro-modules and assigned readings for the first 7 lectures.
-Understand the major concepts of the first 7 lectures Comprehend the required readings and understand the major concepts brought out by the authors 20% Developing a term project that adopts a problem-based learning approach to investigate an identified issue relating to the concepts of sign language in To evaluate how well the students can understand the concepts taught in the course and develop a project to investigate how empirical findings from sign language and deaf education research potentially resolves or Project presentation (10%) 1.
-Organize the content of the presentations systematically with critical reflections from their literature review and projects (5%) 2.
-Present their ideas clearly with effective language use and skills to respond questions from classmates (5%) Written report (20%) 30% education address their identified problems or issues.
-Explain the background of the project clearly and discuss the major concepts based on comprehensive literature review (5%):
+Task Nature Purpose Learning outcomes Percentage Class participation To encourage active participation in class activities, including lectures, experiential activities, guest sharing and project presentations Students are able to participate actively in class: raising questions and expressing their opinions and comments with good integration of the knowledge they learn in the course.
+10% Reading-based assignment To facilitate students' self- learning and development of basic research skills Based on an assigned journal paper or book chapter, students are able to identify the major content and arguments of the paper and rephrase them precisely and concisely in a powerpoint with at most 10 slides (10%).
+Students are able to illustrate some major contents with different visual organization frameworks or infographics (5%) Students are able to present clearly and manage class discussions effectively (5%).
+20% Writing a 1000-word report on students' critical reflections in the experiential learning activities and guests' sharing arranged in class To encourage critical reflection on the experiential activities and guests' sharing Students are required to select one activity or sharing and write a 1000- word critical reflection on its impact to participants.
+Students are able to summarize their observations and organize their ideas in a logical and systematic way (5%) Briefly summarize the experiential learning activity or the guests' sharing, and your major observations.
+Students are able to provide critical reflections and insights on the selected experiential activity or sharing (5%) Discuss what you have learned from the experiential activity or the guests' sharing including which incidence or the guests' experience has impacted you most and how the experience has changed your attitude towards deafness, deaf culture, deaf education or sign language in education.
+10% Attending a 2-hour mid-term examination To evaluate students' understanding and comprehension of major course content delivered through course lectures, micro-modules and assigned readings for the first seven lectures.
+Understand the major concepts of the first seven lectures.
+Comprehend the required readings and understand the major concepts brought out by the authors.
+20%

-According to literature review, students have to define their major questions, describe the background and rationale of their study, and define the key problem statements.
-2. Analyze their findings and discuss thoroughly the results and observations (5%): Students are required to describe their methodology and data analysis, and report their findings and observations.
-3. Provide authentic and original recommendations according to the analysis based on Hong Kong context (5%): 4.
-Organize their ideas systematically and express their ideas clearly (5%) Word limit: 3000 words (1-inch margins, font 12, Times New Roman, double-spaced). -- --
+Developing a term project that adopts a problem-based learning approach to investigating an issue relating to the concepts of sign language in To evaluate how well the students can understand the concepts taught in the course and develop a project to investigate how empirical findings from sign language and deaf education research Project presentation (10%) 1.
+Organize the content of the presentations systematically with a comprehensive literature review and critical analysis of their data (5%) 2.
+Present their ideas clearly with effective language use and handling of discussions (5%) 40% education potentially resolve or address their identified problems or issues.
+Written report (30%) 1.
+Explain the background of the project clearly and discuss the major concepts based on comprehensive literature review (5%): With reference to the reviewed literature, you have to firstly describe the background and rationale of your study and define the major research questions.
+Analyze their findings and discuss thoroughly the results and observations (10%): You are required to justify your adopted methodology and report your key findings and observations with good reference.
+3. Provide authentic and original recommendations according to the analysis based on Hong Kong context (10%) 4.
+Organize their ideas systematically and express their ideas clearly (5%) Word limit: 3000 words (1-inch margins, font 12, Times New Roman, double-spaced).